HGmin1159/HGmin1159.github.io/_posts/2021-09-30-secondorder2.md

-And let's see KKT condition of original problem.
+And let's see the KKT condition of the original problem.

 $\underset{x}{\min} f(x) \mbox{ s.t. } h_i(x) \leq 0 \mbox{ and } Ax =b$